rodmcnew/reinforcement-learning-agent-tester-js/README.md

-The contains a path finding game and a few different machine-learning agents that learn to play the game.
+This contains a path finding game and a few different machine-learning agents that learn to play the game.

 Try the demo at http://rodmcnew.github.io/reinforcement-learning-agent-tester-js/